Understanding Industrial Design Protection in Saudi Arabia

 Industrial Design versus Patents

-• For more details on patents, please see Patents Filing & Prosecution section
+For more details on patents, please see the Patents Filing & Prosecution section.

 Types of Products

-• Some countries allow the protection of graphic symbols and graphical user interfaces as industrial designs.
+• Some countries allow the protection of graphic symbols and graphical user interfaces as industrial designs, provided they meet novelty and aesthetic criteria.

 Rights Offered